A desingularization of the moduli space of rank 2 Higgs bundles over a curve: A proof of Theorem

-Next we show that $\rho_{\s}$ factors through $\bK_{\e}$.
-The morphism $f_{\e}:\bK_{\s}\to\bK_{\e}$ is the contraction of the fiber $\pp^5$ of a $\pp^5$-bundle over $\Gr^\omega(3,2g)$ and general points of a fiber give rise to a rank $4$ Higgs bundle given by (\ref{transition for cE_1|_{z=0}}) and (\ref{Higgs field of cE_1|_{z=0}}).
+We next show that $\rho_{\s}$ factors through $\bK_{\e}$.
+By Proposition \ref{contraction}, the morphism $f_{\e}:\bK_{\s}\to\bK_{\e}$ is the contraction of the fiber $\pp^5$ of a $\pp^5$-bundle over $\Gr^\omega(3,2g)$ and general points of a fiber give rise to a rank $4$ Higgs bundle given by (\ref{transition for cE_1|_{z=0}}) and (\ref{Higgs field of cE_1|_{z=0}}).
 By Lemma \ref{indep1}-$(a)$, the isomorphism classes of the Higgs bundles given by (\ref{transition for cE_1|_{z=0}}) and (\ref{Higgs field of cE_1|_{z=0}}) depend only on the $3$-dimensional subspace spanned by $(a,d),(b,e),(c,f)$.
-Hence $\rho_{\s}$ is constant along the fibers of $f_{\e}$.
-Applying Riemann's extension theorem again, we get a morphism $\rho_{\e}:\bK_{\e}\to\bS$ such that $\rho_{\e}\circ f=\rho$.
+Thus $\rho_{\s}$ is constant along the fibers of $f_{\e}$.
+Applying Riemann's extension theorem again, we obtain a morphism $\rho_{\e}:\bK_{\e}\to\bS$ such that $\rho_{\e}\circ f=\rho$. \end{proof}